 How to pay for your ride on Roam

 Electronic fare boxes are on each bus.
 These will accept a variety of payment methods: Canadian and American bills and coins, tokens, tickets and passes.
 Check your receipt for swag, since the fare boxes can issue random coupons and prizes.
-In addition to daily passes, one-, three- and six-month passes are also available.
+In addition to daily passes, one-month, three-month and six-month passes are also available.

-For current transit rates, specials and locations where you can pick up your bus pass see:
+For current transit rates, specials and locations where you can pick up your bus pass, click on:

 Low-income transit pass

 Low-income transit passes are available through the Town of Banff Community Services department for the Banff Roam local service only.
 As a Town of Banff initiative, Banff town residents may be eligible through an application process.
 For more information or to register, please contact Community Services, Town of Banff 403 762 1251 or visit our office at Banff Town Hall, 110 Bear Street.

 Free transit passes provided when you stay at these Banff accommodations: